 Further Processing

 Further processing is a safeguard provided by the EPO under Article 121 EPC.
 It allows applicants to respond to certain missed deadlines by completing the required action within an additional time period.
-When a deadline is missed, the applicant or representative can request further processing by filing a request and paying the prescribed fee within two months from the notification of the missed deadline.
+When a deadline is missed, the applicant or their representative can request further processing by filing a request and paying the prescribed fee within two months from the notification of the missed deadline.
 In practice, it usually takes the EPO a few weeks to issue this notification, and so further processing ‘buys’ an effective extension of a little more than two months.

 The fee for further processing depends on the type of missed action.
 If the missed action involves payment of a fee, the further processing fee is 50% of the missed fee.
 Of course, this can often be a very significant amount of money.
-For other missed actions, such as responding to a communication from the EPO, there will be a fixed charge.
+For other missed actions, such as responding to a communication from the EPO which does not involve the payment of a fee, there will be a fixed charge.
 At the present time, this fee is EUR 300.
-This mechanism applies to a broad range of deadlines, including those for responding to office actions, paying fees, and submitting required documents.
-However, it is important to note that further processing is not available for all time limits.
-Deadlines such as filing the application, claiming priority, and requesting substantive examination are not eligible for further processing.
-In these cases, missing the deadline would lead to a loss of rights.
-This can only be remedied by requesting a re-establishment of rights.
+This mechanism applies to a broad range of deadlines, generally including those for responding to office actions, paying fees, and submitting required documents.

 Re-establishment of Rights